AMHERST RHODES US APPLICANT Internal DEADLINE: AUGUST 27, 2021 - NOON

 Funding details: Tuition, fees, living allowance, and travel expenses to and from Oxford are made in direct payment to the college at Oxford and to the scholar.

-For the U.S. competition and for Canada, you must at the time of application submission have/be at least 18 but not yet 24 (older undergraduates who are obtaining their first B.A. must not have reached their age 27 and must have finished college on or after Oct 1st of the prior calendar year); a U.S. citizen, permanent resident (as long as the individual maintains and expects to maintain legal status as a lawful permanent resident), or those with DACA status (with confirmation documents); high academic achievement (a GPA of 3.7 is required, and 3.8 or above is common) with rigorous course selection and recognition in the major.
-Reapplication: if unsuccessful in their first application, candidates may apply only once more within the U.S., though if eligible, the application may be in a different state within the U.S.
+For the U.S. competition and for Canada, you must at the time of application submission have/be at least 18 but not yet 24 (older undergraduates who are obtaining their first B.A. must not have reached their age 27 and must have finished college on or after Oct 1st of the prior calendar year); a U.S. citizen, permanent resident (as long as you maintain and expect to maintain legal status as a lawful permanent resident), or DACA status (with confirmation documents); high academic achievement (GPA of 3.7 is required; 3.8 or above is common) with rigorous course selection and recognition in the major.
+Reapplication: if unsuccessful in your first application, you may apply only once more within the U.S., though (if eligible) the application may be in a different U.S. state.

-Criteria for selection as stipulated in Mr. Rhodes’ will are that Scholars possess literary and scholastic attainments; energy to use their talents to the full, as exemplified by fondness for/success in sports or service involvement; truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, and unselfishness; moral force of character with instincts to lead and to take an interest in their fellow beings.
+Criteria for selection: Scholars will possess literary and scholastic attainments; have energy to use their talents to the full, as exemplified by fondness for/success in sports or service involvement; demonstrate truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, and unselfishness; show moral force of character with instincts to lead and to take an interest in their fellow beings.

-Each year 32 young Americans are selected as Rhodes Scholars through a decentralized process representing the 50 states and the District of Columbia.
+- US: 32 young Americans are selected as Rhodes Scholars through a decentralized process representing the 50 states and the District of Columbia.
 These candidates must be endorsed by their undergraduate institutions.
 The Rhodes US deadline is Oct.
-2, 2019, but the AC deadline to be considered for endorsement is August 28, 2019.
+6, 2021 11:59pm ET: the internal AC deadline is August 27, 2021, 12 noon ET.

-Visit the Rhodes Trust website for more information on which scholarship you are eligible to apply for.
+Visit the Rhodes website for more information on which scholarship is appropriate for you.

 How to apply